-Integrity is one of our four Core Values as an organization, and we commit to operating with honesty, truthfulness and transparency in accordance to the highest ethical and corporate governance standards - mutual respect, integrity and trust are our foundation.
-As an ethical operator, we have developed a strong Code of Conduct and hold ourselves accountable to it in all we do.
-All of our employees across our operations are provided with training and reference materials to reinforce this commitment to integrity and ethics in our business.
-Our policies are clearly defined and include guidance on topics including, but not limited to: Corruption; Anti-Trust and Anti-Competitive Behavior; Insider Dealings; Gifts; Conflicts of Interest; Intellectual Property; Truthful and accurate reporting; Interactions with Healthcare professionals and Whistleblower protections.
+We are committed to operating with honesty, truthfulness and transparency in accordance to the highest ethical and corporate governance standards - mutual respect, integrity and trust are our foundation.
+As an ethical operator, we have developed a robust Code of Conduct and hold ourselves accountable to it in all we do.
+All employees across our operations are provided with training and reference materials to reinforce this commitment to integrity and ethics in our business.
+Our policies are clearly defined, published in local languages where applicable, and include guidance on topics including, but not limited to: